VRIO & SWOT Strategic Analysis

 • VRIO alignment: Leverages the ONE sustained advantage

 Acknowledge HS non-viability.
 Focus resources on the strong K-8 pipeline.
-Partner with LASA/Anderson for HS pathway.
+WA consolidation saves $749K/year.

 • Supported by: HS pipeline 42.6, only 20 students, HS stress 83.2 raw, teacher quality drops 11.7 points in HS